<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=548598725911645&amp;ev=PageView&amp;noscript=1">

 As new and nontraditional as a sustainability MBA seems, many careers today require people to possess the knowledge to transform daily routines in a way that creates extensive advantages socially, economically, and environmentally.
 There are myriad types of jobs in sustainability.
 To illustrate that, here is a snapshot of some of our alumni's post-graduate pursuits and their careers in sustainability:

 • Operational Sustainability at Etsy: Etsy is an online platform that empowers entrepreneurship for the everyday craftsman, or artist.
 Consumers go to Etsy for original, authentic, and handmade pieces—ranging from jewelry to paintings, to furniture, and beyond.
 Why would a site like this hire someone with a background in sustainability?
-Innovation, that’s why.
+Innovation, that's why.
 In fact, a major asset of sustainability is its focus on economics and the power to innovate.
-And sustainability consulting is one way to help a business achieve sustainable practices behind the scenes.

 • Head of Operational Excellence at ING Financial Services: ING, a financial services firm, believes all sustainable progress is driven by people with the imagination and determination to improve their future and the futures of those around them.
 So, they promote impact investing, which works to empower people and organizations to realize their own vision for a better future–however modest or grand.
 Our purpose, therefore, is to empower people to stay a step ahead in life and in business.